MariaAlonsoLeon/Matrix_Multiplication_Task3/README.md

 The project implements and analyzes multiple matrix multiplication algorithms using a modular, scalable approach.
 The Java implementation is structured using the Maven framework, ensuring maintainability and precise performance measurements, while Python complements the analysis with analogous implementations and GPU-based techniques.

+It is important to note that the project in Python is called 'ParallelAndVectorized' and in Java 'ParallelAndVectorizedMatrices'.

 #### Java Implementation

 ##### Interfaces: